adioshun/gitBook_Object_Tracking/background-filter/2016-change-detection-of-mobile-lidar-data.md

 In a voxel grid, voxels have the constant size.
 Such size can be prescribed as a parameter by users.

 Voxel octree [Laine and Karras, 2011] is another popular partitioning scheme.

 Contrary to voxel grid, voxels from a voxel octree may have different sizes.

 In our algorithm voxel grid is applied instead of voxel octree, because voxel grid can perform a uniform resampling spontaneously due to constant voxel size, which makes our algorithm robust to varying sampling densities.

 In addition, voxel grid is more suitable for our parallel computing engine Apache Spark.
-More details about parallel implementation are discussed in Section 4.